When using the slice operator

 [:]

-but the slice operator does so with less characters, hence why it’s deemed to be a shortcut approach to copying.
+but the slice operator does so with fewer characters, hence why it’s deemed to be a shortcut approach to copying.